 We will consult on further rules which will focus on three key areas:

 - Registration rules, including criteria for eligibility (including English language requirements), renewal and restoration, registration procedures and registration fees.

 - Education and training rules, including criteria for the approval of courses and the role of inspectors of courses.

 - Fitness to practise rules, including standard of acceptance, caseworker allegations drafting guidance, case examiner decision making guidance, pre-hearing case management procedure and indicative sanctions guidance for hearing panels.

-The consultation on rules and standards is now live and can be found here.
+The consultation on rules and standards closed on Wednesday 1 May.
+More information can be found here.